 The time necessary to perform the audit and prepare the report depends upon the complexity of the site and the issues encountered.
 Normally, we can tell the client how long we estimate the process will take by the point we quote a cost for the audit.
 Some audits take 10 days, others can take over a month.

-A few days after we deliver the final report, we’ll arrange an hour-long phone consultation with you to go through the report in detail, clarify any doubts you may have and answer any new questions that may have arisen.
+A few days after we deliver the final report, we’ll arrange a phone consultation with you to go through the report in detail, clarify any doubts you may have and answer any new questions that may have arisen.

 Our goal is to give you a comprehensive report on the current state of your website and a clear roadmap to correcting any issues.
-It will be up to you to decide if you want us to be further involved.
+It will be up to you to decide if you want us to be further involved in implementing corrective actions.